 If you make a written request for a copy of your CPNI, we will disclose the relevant information we have to you at the address we have for your account, or to any person authorized by you, if we reasonably believe the request is valid.
 For telephone and online access to your CPNI such as outbound call detail records, we require that you first authenticate your identity using a password established using our online system.
 You can find out more about online access to your CPNI at www.brighthouse.com.
-We generally do not provide our phone subscribers with records of calls received, records that are only in our archives, or other records that we do not furnish as part of a bill, unless there is a court order or similar legal process.
+We generally do not provide our subscribers with records of calls received, records that are only in our archives, other records that we do not furnish as part of a telephone bill, web-browsing history, IP address logs or any other information that we do not create or maintain in the ordinary course of business unless there is a court order or similar legal process.
 If there are errors in names, addresses, or telephone numbers in our vendors’ directory lists, or if you have been omitted from the directory, the correction cannot be made until the next available publication.
 Please understand that we may have no control over information appearing in directory lists or provided by directory assistance services which we do not own.

 I. Can I prohibit or limit Bright House’s use and disclosure of my customer information?

 You have some choices in how we use or disclose customer information.